agude/agude.github.io/_books/consider_phlebas.md

 ---

 I've been meaning to read Banks's Culture series for more than two decades, so I was excited to finally get started.
-Unfortunately, <span class="book-title">
+Unfortunately, <cite class="book-title">
-Consider Phlebas</span> was not a great introduction.
+Consider Phlebas</cite> was not a great introduction.

 The book is considered a "space opera", and there are some hints at interesting, grand ideas: a ship that can set off every warhead on board to